TomasVotruba/tomasvotruba.com/packages/blog/config/data/2017/2017-08-21-5-useful-rules-from-symplify-coding-standard.md

 I wrote about [Object Calisthenics](/blog/2017/06/26/php-object-calisthenics-rules-made-simple-version-3-0-is-out-now/) few weeks ago - they are very strict and not very handy if you're beginner in coding standard worlds.

 **Symplify Coding standard is complete opposite.** You can start with 1st checker today and your code will be probably able to handle it.
-It's combination of 23 sniffs and fixers.
+It's combination of 40+ Code Sniffer Sniffs, PHP CS Fixer Fixers and PHPStan rules.

 The simplest would be...